siobyrne/young-dressage-horse-program-analysis/README.md

 | 1191 |   2023 | FEI6       |          3.064 |
 | 1192 |   2023 | FEI6       |          2.912 |

-10 of the 12 outliers were due to the horse completing only one half of the competition, and were dropped.
+10 of the 12 outliers (all scores below 5.8) were due to the horse completing only one half of the competition, and were dropped.
+Linear regression was performed on the rest of the data (Figure 15).

 ![FEI 6 Year Old Division Scatterplot](images/fei6-scatter.png)